kubernetes/enhancements/keps/sig-network/3866-nftables-proxy/README.md

 If we document the `priority` values we use to connect to each nftables hook, then admins and third party developers should be able to reliably process packets before or after kube-proxy, without needing to modify kube-proxy's chains/rules.
+(As of 1.33, this is now documented.)

 In cases where administrators want to insert rules into the middle of particular service or endpoint chains, we would have the same problem